wendyverdonk93/docs/content/payment-methods/billing-suite/betaalplan/activate-betaalplan.md

 ### An account with Santander, but not with MultiSafepay

-Apply for MultiSafepay Control online or [contact](<mailto:sales@multisafepay.com>) our sales department for further information.
+Apply for MultiSafepay Control online or [contact](<mailto:sales@multisafepay.com>) one of our account managers for further information.
 In case Santander already has an active working relation with a merchant for any of their other products, such merchant is considered to be a client of Santander.

 >_Currently Betaalplan online is only supported by MultiSafepay_.